 In 2001, the Cuvelier Family had a bodega built in Argentina, owned by Bertrand and Jean-Guy Cuvelier.
 Cuvelier Los Andes was born.
-It is located in Uco Valley, Vista Flores, Tunuyán, at altitude in the foothills of the...
+It is located in Uco Valley, Vista Flores, Tunuyán, at altitude in the...

 2e Cru Classé -